 If you then re-sell those rights to another client, you need to make sure that you deposit the appropriate amount of money into your Care and Maintenance Fund.
 If you repurchased the rights at the full price set on your current price list, then the amount you deposit should be the current amount required less the amount you deposited when you originally sold the interment rights.

 Also, you are not required to repurchase a lot in a plot where one or more of the lots have already been used.
-However, in these situations you may chose to make arrangements with your client.
+However, in these situations, you may choose to make arrangements with your client.

 Finally, you’ll need to provide consumers with a copy of your by-laws when they are looking to purchase interment rights.